maxsoulfly/route-code-builder-react/README.md

 - **Optional tag system** → add `X`, `L`, `T`, `D` as suffixes
 - **Copy-to-clipboard** → one-click to paste into your game
 - Modular React components for clean structure
+- **Reset All Data** → If you ever want to start fresh
+---

+## ♻️ Resetting Saved Data

+Route Code Builder saves your stations and climate settings in your browser’s **localStorage**.
+If you ever want to start fresh, use the **Reset All Data** button.

+⚠️ Warning: this will permanently delete all saved stations, codes, and settings.
+Once deleted, the data cannot be recovered.

 ---